totetmatt/totetmatt/README.md

 <!-- Video -->

 Also created a platform software, <a href="https://github.com/totetmatt/mediamur">Mediamur</a>, to visualise in realtime media from twitter.

+I'm also Main Coordinator on the livecode.demozoo.org/ project that aim to archive livecode event in the demoscene.

 ### Current focus :